Mira River (Nova Scotia): In popular culture

-The Mira River was the inspiration for local singer-songwriter Allister MacGillivray's Song for the Mira.
+The Mira River was the inspiration for local singer-songwriter Allister MacGillivray's "Song for the Mira".
 Over the years, it has become a renowned folk song, that has been recorded by many artists and translated into several different languages.

 Bridges

 The Mira River is presently crossed by three road bridges, Victoria Bridge, carrying Grand Mira South Road, Marion Bridge carrying Nova Scotia Route 327, and Albert Bridge, carrying Nova Scotia Trunk 22, each bridge in their respective namesake communities.
 Over the years there have been several other bridges, conveying road or rail.

-For over 140 years the mouth of the river was spanned by the Mira Gut Bridge, a swing bridge with a revolving middle span.
+For over 140 years the mouth of the river was spanned by the Mira Gut Bridge, a swing bridge with two fixed truss spans, and a revolving middle span.
 First built as a railroad bridge for the Sydney and Louisburg Railway, and later converted to a road bridge carrying Mira Bay Drive, the bridge became structurally unsound, was deemed unrepairable by the Nova Scotia Department of Transportation and Infrastructure Renewal, and so was demolished and removed in November 2017.

-The Department of Transportation and Infrastructure Renewal is currently conducting research to determine options for replacing the bridge.
+A new 80 m truss bridge was under construction by the spring of 2021, and completed with an official opening on 5 August 2022.
+The new bridge does not have an opening span but has a 6.5 m vertical clearance to accommodate boats.
+The new bridge cost $6.525 million.

-The Mira Gut Bridge, along with Albert Bridge, have been known to be used as diving boards by youths seeking adventure.
+The Mira Gut Bridge, along with Albert Bridge, have been known to be used as diving platforms by youths seeking adventure.
 The activity has not been as prevalent in recent years due to public fears of injury and liability, and to threats made by the Cape Breton Regional Police of fines or jail time for jumpers.
 The Gut bridge was used due to the high currents experienced at mid tide.
 Albert Bridge was used due to its height above water and the deep pool situated below the northwestern end of the bridge.